 If you rent your property through Airbnb, VRBO, or privately, you need Liability for Vacation Rentals, which covers:

 This protection is not automatically included, so it’s crucial to add it in case you plan to rent the property and cover the accidents that your guest may suffer while being inside your unit.
-Request a quote here.

 Does the HOA Master Policy Cover My Condo in Mexico?